 NCBE's Joe E. Covington Award for Research on Testing for Licensure honors Joe E. Covington, a former dean of the University of Missouri–Columbia School of Law who was the first Director of Testing for NCBE.
 The Multistate Bar Examination (MBE) was created and launched largely through his vision and perseverance.
 The award is intended to provide support for graduate students in any discipline doing research germane to testing and measurement, particularly in a high-stakes licensure setting.
-For a history of the award and selected abstracts of past award recipient submissions, see The Joe E. Covington Award: Twelve Years of Encouraging Research on Testing for Licensure.
+For a history of the award and selected abstracts of past award recipient submissions, read The Joe E. Covington Award: Twelve Years of Encouraging Research on Testing for Licensure.

 2024 Award Recipient